MicrosoftDocs/azure-docs/ITPro/Windows/Tutorials/tutorialSQLAzure.md

 <h4 id=CreateLogin>Create a SQL Server authentication login</h4>

-1. Go back to the Windows Azure portal, select **SQL Databases**, click **Servers**, choose the server and then click the white arrow to open the server page.
+1. Go back to the Windows Azure (Preview) Management Portal, select **SQL Databases**, click **Servers**, choose the server and then click the white arrow to open the server page.

     ![Image5] []

-2. On the Quick Start page, click **Manage Server** to open a new connection to the Management Portal for SQL Azure.
+2. On the Quick Start page, click **Manage Server** to open a new connection to the Management Portal for SQL Database.

 3. Enter the administrator name and password.
 This is the administrator login that you specified when you created the server.